Abdulrahmanshahzad/Lecture-Summarizer/README.md

 * HTML/CSS

 # Credit
-Thanks to all the TAS who volunteered for the hackathon and was there to answer any questions we had regarding Google Cloud Services.
+Thanks to all the TAs who volunteered for the hackathon and was there to answer any questions we had regarding Google Cloud Services.